Back to Oversight Precedents

 In the House’s first impeachment inquiry, the Trump Administration refused to comply with any congressional requests and subpoenas for documentary and testimonial evidence.
 The White House, the Vice President, the Office of Management and Budget, the Department of State, the Department of Defense, and the Department of Energy failed to produce a single document in response to over 70 requests or demands for records from the House committees.
 Twelve top Administration officials refused to testify, including ten in defiance of subpoenas.

-The Trump White House took a similar approach to at least other congressional investigations, refusing to provide documents or witnesses in investigations into Russian interference in the 2016 presidential elections, President Trump’s tax and financial records, allegations of improper security clearances provided to Trump family members, Hatch Act violations by senior White House officials, federal actions that benefited the Trump Organization, and other topics.
+The Trump White House took a similar approach to other congressional investigations, refusing to provide documents or witnesses in investigations into Russian interference in the 2016 presidential elections, President Trump’s tax and financial records, allegations of improper security clearances provided to Trump family members, Hatch Act violations by senior White House officials, federal actions that benefited the Trump Organization, and other topics.

 The refusal to provide information sought by Congress extended across the Trump Administration.
 At least 17 departments and agencies resisted congressional requests for information, including the Department of Justice, the Department of State, the Department of Treasury, the Department of Homeland Security, the Department of Education, the Department of Interior, the Environmental Protection Administration, and the General Services Administration.
 In total, at least 74 investigations and inquiries were obstructed by these agencies.